 At the end of the year, a physical count is taken and there are 600 ball caps left on December 31, 2012.
 Operating expenses Rs 5,000 excluding depreciation of Rs.1,000.The selling price per unit of the ball is Rs.25 and the tax rate is 30%.

 Use the periodic inventory system and determine the ending inventory and cost of goods sold using a) FIFO b) Weighted Average

 b) Prepare income statement under the two approaches.

-c) Which method pay low tax and by how much?
+c) Which method pays low tax and by how much?

-d) If price is decreasing order which method pays more tax?
+d) If the price is decreasing order which method pays more tax?

-a) Prepare journal entries to recognize bad debts assuming that (a) bad debt expenses is 5% of credit sales and (b) Bad expenses is 10% of year end account receivable .
+a) Prepare journal entries to recognize bad debts assuming that (a) bad debt expenses are 5% of credit sales and (b) Bad expenses is 10% of year-end account receivable.

-b) What is the net realizable value of account receivable on December 31, 2014 under which each assumption above?
+b) What is the net realizable value of the account receivable on December 31, 2014, under which each assumption above?

-c) Why allowance method of accounting for doubtful debt is better than direct method?
+c) Why the allowance method of accounting for doubtful debt is better than the direct method?

 On 30 June 2014, the machine was sold for Rs.50,000 as it was found to be inefficient.
-Shikhar shoes Ltd’s financial year ends 31 December .
+Shikhar shoes Ltd’s financial year ends on 31 December.

 a) Necessary entries for 2011